 A leading player in the healthcare services, Domidep has chosen to focus its business on providing residential and medical care to elderly people.

 Since its foundation in 1989, Domidep has fostered a culture of discretion and a mindset geared to service, quality and performance.
 The company is committed to providing a very high standard of accommodation and care services.
 Resident satisfaction is frequently surveyed and shows consistently high levels (>90%).

 A growing business, Domidep steers its development through organic growth and targeted acquisitions.

 Domidep is a family spirit business inspired by entrepreneurial values and run by a team of managers committed to driving the company’s growth in a responsible manner.

 Domidep strives to offer elderly dependent people a place to live and be looked after that is friendly, comfortable and provides a sense of security.
 Particular attention is paid to the quality of the furniture, the comfort of residents and a high standard of individual care and support provided by attentive, committed and qualified staff.

 Domidep has committed to responsible development by investing in staff training and well-being, improvements in residential comfort and energy-efficient facilities and buildings.
 For example, the company spends several million euros a year on training staff who are in contact with residents, residence maintenance and major renovation programmes.
-The company obtained the French “LUCIE” CSR label at the end of 2018, a sign of its commitment to progress on ESG issues.
+The company headquarters obtained the French “LUCIE” CSR label at the end of 2018, a sign of its commitment to progress on ESG issues.
 The “LUCIE” CSR label was successfully renewed at the end of 2022, demonstrating the progress achieved.